tommasomoretti/nameless-analytics/README.md

 ## Main features
 ### 🕵🏻‍♂️ Privacy

-- **First-party data context**\
-  Cookies are served from GTM Server-side in a first-party context, and user data are saved in your own Google BigQuery dataset.

 - **Privacy by design**\
   Fully integrated with Google Consent Mode with three tracking modes:
   - **Limited Tracking Mode** (with `respect_consent_mode` enabled): Track events only when `analytics_storage` is granted.